 Here you go - but beware, some may surprise you:

 There is still a widely held perception that the Americas were essentially empty when Columbus arrived in 1492 to “discover” the New World.
 Here’s an article with a short video clip of mine regarding Christopher Columbus and his “discovery” of America.

-This salutation has the potential to trivialize both the hereditary Chief who has the power passed down from one generation to the next along blood lines or other cultural protocols and the elected Chief who is chosen by band members.
+This salutation has the potential to trivialize both the hereditary chief who has the power passed down from one generation to the next along blood lines or other cultural protocols and the elected chief who is chosen by band members.
 Being called "Chief" can make people feel very uncomfortable, especially if they are not chiefs.

 Too many chiefs, and not enough Indians

 A very good friend helped us with colloquialism.
 He tells a story about a meeting he attended in the course of his consulting work with a large organization.
 The organization had many people from many different departments working on a relationship-building initiative.
 During the multi-meetings it became evident that direction was lacking.
 Our friend then said “We have a problem.
-It seems to me that we have too many Chiefs and not enough Indians.”
+It seems to me that we have too many chiefs and not enough Indians.”

 He said it was perhaps the most embarrassing moment of his life.
 The silence that ensued went on forever.
 If it were not for his existing good relationship with the community he may not have survived the statement.
-As it was, that moment became a long-running joke around the multi-party table, with the Aboriginal representatives taking every opportunity to remind him of the “Indian Chief surplus problem”.
+As it was, that moment became a long-running joke around the multi-party table, with the Indigenous representatives taking every opportunity to remind him of the “Indian chief surplus problem”.
 Needless to say, such expressions no longer have a place in his business vocabulary.

 Circle the wagons

 Circle the wagons translates to “the savages are coming and we are about to be attacked”.
 Hollywood movies about settlers in North America moving west to invade and inhabit the traditional territories of First Peoples contributed greatly to the formation of this phrase.